Basque Burnt Cheesecake (La Viña Style Cheesecake)

 - 1/2 tsp salt

-- Preheat the oven to 400?F. Grease an 8-inch springform pan with a baking spray lightly.
-Line the pan with parchment paper on both bottom and the side.
+- Preheat the oven to 400˚F. Grease an 8-inch springform pan with a baking spray lightly.
+Line the pan with parchment paper on both bottom and the side of the pan.
 Make sure the side extends above the cake pan.
-Set aside.
+If one sheet is not enough to cover the pan entirely, over wrap with two sheets; set aside.

 - Add the cream and mix well.
 Put a sifter over the mixing bowl and sift the flour through.
 Fold the flour into the mixture until smooth.